kerski/pbi-dataops-monitoring/documentation/Azure-DevOps-Addon.md

     - The URL of the Azure DevOps project.

     ![Prompt for information in install script](./images/enter-information.png)
+    *Figure 1 - Prompts for Installation*

 1. During the course of the install you will be prompted to enter your Microsoft 365 credentials.
 Depending on your environment you may have a browser tab appear to sign-in.
 After signing in you can return to the PowerShell window.
 In addition, if you don't have the Power BI Management Shell or Az.Accounts installed, you will be asked to install.
 Please affirm you wish to install those packages if prompted.

 1. If the script runs successfully you will be presented with a message similar in the image below.

 ![Successful Install Message](./images/success-message.png)
+*Figure 2 - Example of Successful Install Message*

 1. <strong><u>Please save the token for use in the steps below.
 This will not be accessible once the PowerShell window is closed.</u></strong>